rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domains/set-password-policy-on-domain-v2.0.rst

     otherwise, Identity uses the last time any attribute on the account was updated (including password, email, and MFA settings).

-    Password policies can only be set using JSON; XML is not supported
+    Password policies can only be set using JSON; XML is not supported.

 This table shows the possible response codes for this operation: